UNIVERSE-HPC/UNIVERSE-HPC.github.io/_pages/seminar-edinburgh.md

 ---
-Join us for our first Seminar on UNIVERSE-HPC on 9th October 2023 at the Bayes Centre @ The University of Edinburgh and Online.
+Join us for our first Seminar on UNIVERSE-HPC on 9th October 2023 @ The Bayes Centre (The University of Edinburgh) and Online.

+### Register now: Link opens on 4th September 2023.

 ## Topic: Structure and delivery format for Online HPC courses
 Day/Date: Monday, 9th October 2023